Laboratory 4 the Design of Reconfigurable Metamaterials & Structures

 Diego Misseroni

-In our laboratory, we design, realize, and test mechanical metamaterials, flexible structures, and cellular materials with superior static and dynamic properties.
-We aim to create advanced mechanical systems with a broad range of applications by combining mechanical modeling, computational analysis, and advanced experimental techniques.
+In our lab, we design, realize, and test mechanical metamaterials, origami systems, flexible structures, and architected materials with extreme static and dynamic performance.
+By combining mechanical modeling, computational analysis, and advanced experimental methods, we create advanced, adaptive mechanical systems for a wide range of applications.

 Highlights